tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 -->

 We had an uneventful and reasonably easy trip home.
 Whew.
 Long post for a long trip.
-See you next hear in Miyazaki!
+See you next year in Miyazaki!